shooshtarilab/ochroGWAS/README.md

 ### Step 3 &#8594; Step3_GWAS.sh

 Integrates the GWAS sumstats data with LDSC from previous step.
 One important requirement of this step is the generation of ".ldct" file.
-This file contains the information about the cell type and the location of their LD score files.
+This file contains the information about the cell type and the location of their LD score files. *CreateLDCT.py* can be used for this purpose.
 It can be created manually as well.
 The format is in the following way:

 >CellType1      ~/ldscores/CellType1.<br />
 >CellType2      ~/ldscores/CellType2.<br />